vectara/vectara-docs/www/docs/api-reference/indexing-apis/deleting_documents.md

 }
 ```

 The reply from the server consists of nothing yet.
-Note that while the operation is
+Note that while the
-not completely synchronous (the document may still be returned in query results),
+operation is not completely synchronous (the document may still be returned
-the platform typically removes the document within a few seconds, though it may
+in query results), the platform typically removes the document within a few
-take longer for Growth accounts.
+seconds, though it may take longer for Growth accounts.

 The server returns [gRPC status codes](https://grpc.github.io/grpc/core/md_doc_statuscodes.html).
 For example:

-- `INTERNAL`: An internal error code indicates a failure inside the platform, and an immediate
+- `INTERNAL`: An internal error code indicates a failure inside the platform,
-retry may not succeed.
+  and an immediate retry may not succeed.
-- `UNAVAILABLE`: The service is temporarily unavailable, and the operation should be retried,
+- `UNAVAILABLE`: The service is temporarily unavailable, and the operation should be
-preferably with a backoff.
+  retried, preferably with a backoff.

   Note that the deletion operation is idempotent, so it is fine to re-apply.

 ### Delete a Document Example

-The code snippet below illustrates how to delete a document from a corpus.
+The code snippet belows illustrates how to delete a document from a corpus in Java or Python.
 For information
 on how to get the call credentials and metadata, please consult
 [The OAuth 2.0 documentation](/docs/learn/authentication/oauth-2).